ipums/hlink/sphinx-docs/link_tasks.md

 ### Overview

-Run the linking algorithm, generating a table with potential matches between individuals in the two datasets.
+Run the linking algorithm, generating a table with potential matches between records in the two datasets.
 This is the core of hlink's work and may take the longest of all of the tasks.
-To reduce the total number of comparisons needed during matching, blocking may be performed to separate records into buckets before matching.
+Universe definition and blocking reduce the number of comparisons needed when determining potential matches, which can drastically improve the runtime of Matching.

 ### Task steps